waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - ICE: Sliding.
 - PIT: Warp to B2F.
 Resets ALL boulders if entered.
 Must be filled to solve B2F.
 - BOULDER: Movable with Strength.
 Resets on floor change.
 - STRENGTH: Persists through battles but is LOST on floor changes (ladders/pits).
 (Note: Re-activated Turn 28979).
+Verified Turn 28988: Strength is ACTIVE.

 ## Navigation Notes
 - Section 3: (17, 5), (17, 8), (17, 10), (17, 13) are WALLs.
 Use Column 18/19.